Authored by Brittnay Sharman

 Experts have warned that the Great Barrier Reef may disappear by 2050, so you will find that many Aussies are heading up the coast to spend time on the reef.
 In fact, they’re prioritizing domestic travel over international trips for this very reason.

 It’s best if you set your base in the Whitsunday Islands.
-Local diving operators can then take you to the best sight-seeing spots for the reef.
+Local diving operators can then take you to the best sight-seeing spots for the reef, and you can get there by flying to QLD, or even taking cruises from Sydney.

 If you’re a cheaper option for experiencing the reef, consider taking a day trip out of Cairns.
 The 2300-kilometre (1430-mile) Reef is the largest coral reef system in the world.
 You can swim, snorkel, dive and sail this living masterpiece.